MohamadYusuf/WebRx-Site/docs/css-binding.md

 Non-boolean values are interpreted loosely as boolean.
 For example, 0 and null are treated as false, whereas 21 and non-null objects are treated as true.

 If your parameter references an observable value, the binding will add or remove the CSS class whenever the observable value changes.
 If the parameter doesn’t reference an observable value, it will only add or remove the class once and will not do so again later.

-If you want to use dynamic CSS class names, then you can pass a string that corresponds to the CSS class or classes that you want to add to the element.
-If the parameter references an observable value, then the binding will remove any previously added classes and add the class or classes corresponding to the observable’s new value.

 As usual, you can use [arbitrary expressions](/docs/binding-syntax.html#topic-binding-expressions) as parameter values.
 WebRx will evaluate them and use the resulting values to determine the appropriate CSS classes to add or remove.